bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 #### **Snowflake Access**
 ---
-> This section is planned for future development

 - Snowflake access is provided by Databricks Delta Sharing.
 - Snowflake access is also provided by Databricks Delta Lake external tables over ADLSGen2 [see external tables](https://docs.snowflake.com/en/sql-reference/sql/create-iceberg-table-delta)